notsojay/movie-mall/README.md

 ### Components:
 - **Navbar**: Navigation bar for easy access to all features.
-- **Movie Card**: Displays a short summary of the movie, including its poster.
-- **Star Card**: Displays a short summary of the star, including a photo.

 ## Setup and Installation
 1. Ensure you have Java 11 or higher installed.